Creating a pipeline for diverse leadership in public health

-APHA and Kaiser Permanente are working together to support the development of diverse, underrepresented public health leaders who are committed to improving the health of our most vulnerable communities and pursuing health equity for all.
+We support underrepresented public health students and young professionals committed to improving the health of our most vulnerable communities and pursuing health equity for all.

-The APHA Kaiser Permanente Community Health Scholarship supports students who intend on pursuing an MPH or DrPH at one of our partner universities.
+The APHA Kaiser Permanente Community Health Scholarship supports students who intend on pursuing an MPH or DrPH/PhD at one of our partner universities.
 Learn more >>

-The APHA Kaiser Permanente Community Health Fellowship is for early career professionals who have a conferred master’s (MPH) or doctorate degree (DrPH, PhD) in public health from one of our partner universities.
-Go to APHA Kaiser Permanente Community Health Fellowship for more details on the fellowship.
+The APHA Kaiser Permanente Community Health Fellowship provides an immersive year-long work experience for early-career professionals who have a conferred MPH, DrPH or PhD in public health from one of our partner universities.
+Learn more >>